HowestDAE/proj-BrianHoet/README.md

 ulr: https://valorant-api.com/v1/agents

 I think this fits in the DAE/GD vision because first of it is about a video game.
-We make video games. some people might this game in DAE/ GD.
+Because we make video games.
+Some people might play this game in DAE/ GD.
 It's also pretty known world wide.
 Just like our school.
 And that's why i think it fits DAE/GD.

 --How to change between the online and offline repository--